-Connecting with community: A journalism workshop series
+Connecting With Community: A journalism workshop series

 Knowing the communities you serve increases trust and supports public participation.
 Enhance your skills in doing journalism that generates stronger relationships, mutual understanding and empathy with communities so everyone thrives.
 This series is presented by Alaska Press Club and the Alaska Humanities Forum.
 The Sixth W: What’s Possible Now?
 Listening to what’s possible leads to stories that give life…